 For the filling, preheat oven to 375.
 Rub the chicken breast with 1 Tbsp of the olive oil and sprinkle with the salt, paprika and pepper.
 Bake at 375 for 30 minutes or until done.
 Let cool slightly, then chop into small pieces.
 Heat a skillet over medium heat.
 Add the remaining 1 Tbsp of olive oil and saute the zucchini until soft, about 4-5 minutes.
 Remove from the heat and stir in the spinach until slightly wilted.
 When the chicken is done and chopped, add it to the skillet and stir everything to combine.

-For the sauce, heat 2 cups of the milk slowly over medium-low heat.
+For the sauce, heat 2 cups of the milk and the bouillon cubes slowly over medium-low heat.
 Whisk the cornstarch and the remaining 1/2 cup of milk together until combined.
 When the 2 cups of milk is warm, whisk in the milk-cornstarch mixture until combined.
 Continue to warm over low heat, whisking constantly, until the mixture is thick enough to coat the back of a spoon.
 Whisk in the cumin, garlic power, salt, pepper and cayenne and remove from the heat.
 In a blender or a food processor, combine the ripe avocado and 1/2 of the milk mixture.
 CAREFULLY blend until completely smooth.
 Add to a large bowl and whisk in the remaining milk mixture.
 (NOTE: I like to do it this way rather than in batches because it yields the same results with less of a mess).

 To build the enchiladas, spray a large pan with nonstick spray and turn the oven to 400.
 In each tortilla spread about 1 tablespoon of the avocado sauce, sprinkle in a pinch of cheese, and layer in 1/8 of the chicken/zucchini mixture.
 Roll the tortilla tightly around the filling and place seam-side down in the pan.
 Repeat for each tortilla.
 As Ali does it in her recipe, cover the enchiladas with half of the remaining sauce, then bake at 400 for about 20 minutes.
 Remove from the oven and pour the remaining sauce on top.
 Serve immediately!